Professor Pyarelal

 Professor Pyarelal is a 1981 Hindi film produced by T.M.
 Bihari, directed by Brij Sadanah, featuring Dharmendra, Zeenat Aman, Simi Garewal, Shreeram Lagoo, Amjad Khan and Nirupa Roy in the lead roles.
 Kalyanji-Anandji have composed the music, while Rajendra Krishan has written the lyrics for the film.
 Hrishikesh Mukherjee has done the editing for the film.

 Some of the scenes were filmed in the United Kingdom, notably in the West London area of Uxbridge and Hillingdon, Middlesex.

-The film became popular as it was seen to carry forward the legacy of the Manmohan Desai genre of films.
-Among the movie's songs, the title song became very popular at the time.